-Nash College is in receipt of 16-19 catch up funding.
-The funds will be used to provide small group therapeutic sessions for students aged 19 -25 who have struggled to reengage after the Covid-19 lockdown.
+The funds will be used to provide small group therapeutic sessions as well as curriculum catch up sessions for students aged 19 -25 who have struggled to reengage after the Covid-19 lockdown and disruptions to the delivery of the normal curriculum at Nash College.
 Nash College offers a four strand provision that is personalised for each student using a content and context that is tailored to personal interest and abilities.
 The four curriculum strands are mapped to the EHCP outcomes for each student.

-Therapeutic groups will comprise of no more than five students and the sessions will be scheduled in addition to the personalised planned programme of study hours already timetabled for the academic year 2020/21.
+Therapeutic and curriculum catch up groups will comprise of no more than seven students and the sessions will be scheduled in addition to the personalised planned programme of study hours already timetabled for the academic year 2021/22.

 Examples of some of the Therapeutic Support on offer will include: